 Snapchat’s Native Store

 Snapchat launched Public Profiles, allowing brands to share their unique content.
 One of the profiles’ features is a “Native “Store,” enabling your brand to link their Shopify store with your profile and give users a way to browse, try on and buy your products from the app.
+You should also know the best posting times for Snapchat to get more engagement.

 Once you set up your social media shop, the next step is to remove background using a photo editor like Blend to edit the product photos using templates.
 And you’re ready to sell.
 However, social selling is just one part of the puzzle.
 There’s more to this social shop-o-sphere.